DisplayPort: 1.0 to 1.1

 The first version, 1.0, was approved by VESA on 3 May 2006.
-Version 1.1 was ratified on 2 April 2007, and version 1.1a was ratified on 11 January 2008.
+Version 1.1 was ratified on 2 April 2007, and version 1.1a on 11 January 2008.

 DisplayPort 1.0–1.1a allow a maximum bandwidth of 10.8 Gbit/s (8.64 Gbit/s data rate) over a standard 4-lane main link.
 DisplayPort cables up to 2 meters in length are required to support the full 10.8 Gbit/s bandwidth.
 DisplayPort 1.1 allows devices to implement alternative link layers such as fiber optic, allowing a much longer reach between source and display without signal degradation, although alternative implementations are not standardized.
 It also includes HDCP in addition to DisplayPort Content Protection (DPCP).
-The DisplayPort 1.1a standard can be downloaded for free from the VESA website.
+The DisplayPort 1.1a standard can be downloaded free of charge from the VESA website.